 Of course that is on top of the $180.00 you paid earlier.
 So where it used to cost just the price of a park ticket to ride everything at Disney World you wanted to, it will now cost you $276.00 for a family of four to ride at a minimum six rides.

 So there you have it – 11 hidden trip costs you need to be aware of when planning and budgeting for your next Walt Disney World vacation.
-If you enjoyed this article then you should check out some of our other content, including the latest Disney World News & Rumors section.
+If you enjoyed this article then you should check out some of our other content, including what are the best shoes for Disney World.